 Chronic Pain Ireland urgently needs funds to help us in our efforts to provide support services and advocate on behalf of those who are often stigmatized and whose condition is not understood.

-CPI gratefully acknowledges SSNO funding and the ongoing support of Pobal and the Department of Housing, Planning, Community and Local Government under the Programme and Scheme to Support National Organisations (SSNO) 2019-2022.
+CPI gratefully acknowledges SSNO funding and the ongoing support of Pobal and the Department of Rural and Community Development under the Programme and Scheme to Support National Organisations (SSNO) 2019-2022.